Stories

 A girl helps her mother build a mysterious machine.

-✩ Reprinted in The Year’s Top Tales of Space and Time
+✩ Included in The Year’s Top Tales of Space and Time, edited by Allan Kaster

 ✩ Recommended on Locus Recommended Reading List